Castledawson GAC

 Saint Malachy's GAC Castledawson is a Gaelic Athletic Club from Castledawson, County Londonderry, Northern Ireland.
 The club is a member of Derry GAA and currently compete in gaelic football, hurling and camogie.

-2017 Championship Football

 History

 St Malachy's GAC was set up largely thanks to Paddy Graham from the townland of Tamnadace outside the village.
 The Graham Cup, a reserve competition for South Derry clubs, is named in his honour.
 Although a relatively small club, they competed for several years in the Derry senior league.

 Camogie

 Castledawson fields camogie teams at U10, U12, U14, U16, Minor, and Senior levels.